Is It Illegal To Bet On Sports In The United States?

 Personally I am not concerned about this as legal online sports betting has been available to US players for years from legitimate offshore online sportsbooks, and we have not seen an emergence of corruption throughout any of these sports leagues.
 That being said, based on the trouble that NJ is having achieving legal status for sports betting in their state, it may be some time before this niche of the online gambling industry makes any progress for state based sportsbooks.
 Should NJ be successful in their efforts, they may just be setting precedence for other states to also embrace state regulated online sports betting.

-Will I Get Into Trouble if I Bet On Sports at Legal Online Sportsbooks Regulated Outside of the United States?
+Will I Get Into Trouble if I Bet On Sports at Online Sportsbooks Regulated Outside of the United States?

-As long as you are limiting your sports wagering to legally licensed and certified sports betting destinations on the Internet which are subject to genuine regulatory oversight by a respected governing jurisdiction, then you will not be breaking the law.
-Should you be recruited by a sports betting site that is operated within the US, then you would be participating in illegal gambling activity because the site itself would be illegal.
-The online sportsbook brands recommended throughout this guide have been carefully vetted by a team of analysts, and are all legally licensed and compliance certified to offer their sports wagering services to players in the US and around the world.
+As long as you limit your sports wagering to legally licensed and certified sports betting destinations on the Internet which are subject to genuine regulatory oversight by a respected governing jurisdiction, then you will not be breaking the law.
+Should you be recruited by a sports betting site that is operated within the US, then you would be participating in illegal gambling activity because the site itself would be unlawful.
+The online sportsbook brands recommended throughout this guide have been carefully vetted by a team of analysts, and are all licensed and compliance certified to offer their sports wagering services to players in the US and around the world.
 This is the very first element of their operation that we verify because any site that does not meet these requirements for legitimacy are immediately eliminated from consideration for inclusion on this website.

 Online sportsbooks employ at least one incentive to try to attract customers whose history can be traced back to the "house comps", or complimentary bonuses, that started in Las Vegas at traditional brick-and-mortar casinos.
 These sportsbooks will often times offer a welcome bonus matching a percentage of your initial deposit when you open an account.
 For instance, a particular sports betting site may offer an extra $25 for every $100 you deposit as a way of saying thank you for favoring their company over another.
 With approximately $10 billion wagered on the National Football League Superbowl globally every year, much of it online, it is easy to see why websites are happy to spend money to attract customers.

 When coupled with the 24/7 access and worldwide reach of the World Wide Web, this generous welcome bonus offers an attractive advantage over physical land-based sportsbooks.
-And for those sports lovers who enjoy the excitement that legal sports betting can provide, but do not have a physical proximity to a brick-and-mortar sportsbook, the Internet provides a simple answer.
+And for those sports lovers who enjoy the excitement that sports betting can provide, but do not have a physical proximity to a brick-and-mortar sportsbook, the Internet provides a simple answer.
 There are also financial and time considerations to be made when you plan on wagering in a land-based casino.
 These considerations simply do not exist in the current world of wagering online, and help drive the global multibillion dollar business in its current state.

 The most common form is the "straight bet" that allows for wagering against a spread.
 The spread, or line, is a number created by online sportsbooks and offline bookmakers used to handicap one side of a wager, while favoring the other.
 If one basketball team is significantly better than another, the weaker team will be given points to even out the betting.
 Those points, or spread, are then added to the weaker team's point total at the end of the game to determine a winner.
 Other popular sports betting types are parlays, teasers, proposition bets and totals.
 And since sports wagering is not legal everywhere in a land-based format, and the nearest casino may not be close by, online sportsbooks have become extremely popular in the 21st century.